atabix/nativescript-chime-docs/docs/getting-started/sessions.md

 ## What is a session?

-A session is where the call is going to take place, you can think of it as a conference room.
+A session The root object of the Amazon Chime SDK for JavaScript that represents each user’s session in a meeting.
+The web applications start by instantiating MeetingSession and configuring it with the correct meeting and attendee information.
+You can think of it as a conference room.
 In order to create one we need to call the class method [create](/docs/api/chime-session/#create)

 <div class="note">
 <b class="label">Note</b> You can read more about the basics concepts by going <a href="https://docs.aws.amazon.com/chime/latest/dg/meetings-sdk.html" target="_blank">here</a></div>